tuan188/MGiGen/README.md

 Finish!
 ```

 ### 1.3.
-Detail template:
+Detail Template:

+The Detail Template shows item details in the UITableView.

-Copy model to the pasteboard then use command:
+Copy the model to the pasteboard then run the command:

 ```
 $ igen template -detail <Scene_Name> [--static]
 ```

-*Option*:
+**Option**:

---static: Display item detail in a static UITableView.
+--static: Display item detail in a static UITableViewController.

 For example :

 Copy the following text to the pasteboard:

 ```
 struct Product {
     let id: Int